CSC242 Intro to Programming Concepts

 Lead Faculty: Dr. Ronald Uhlig

-- Discuss the logical construction of computer programs, particularly the three fundamental structures: simple, repetitive and decision.
+- Discuss the logical construction of computer programs, particularly the three fundamental structures: sequential, repetitive and decision.

 - Demonstrate structured programming, including such concepts as modularity, step-wise refinement, top-down and Object Oriented design.